 By: Selected with an introduction by John Dear

-John Dear is a priest, activist, lecturer, and author of thirty books including Thomas Merton Peacemaker; You Will Be My Witnesses (with art by William Hart McNichols), Mohandas Gandhi: Essential Writings; Daniel Berrigan: Essential Writings and an autobiography, A Persistent Peace (Doubleday/Image) and was nominated for the Nobel Peace Prize by Archbishop Desmond Tutu.
-He lives in California. www.fatherjohndear.org
+John Dear is a priest, activist, lecturer, and author of thirty books including Thomas Merton Peacemaker; Lazarus, Come Forth!; You Will Be My Witnesses (with art by William Hart McNichols), Mohandas Gandhi: Essential Writings; and an autobiography, A Persistent Peace (Doubleday/Image) He was nominated for the Nobel Peace Prize by Archbishop Desmond Tutu.
+He lives in New Mexico. www.fatherjohndear.org